Year 6 celebratory lunch and presentations. Goodbye to you all. We will miss you.

 Another fun-packed inspire workshop for Class 1 parents.
 This time the challenge was to create an animal habitat of their choice.

-Many thanks to Ollie Ollerton and Laura Gander who visited us on Friday to talk to us all about their business Break-Point and Mr Ollerton’s career in the army.
+Many thanks to Ollie Ollerton and Laura Gander who visited us on Friday to talk to us all about their business Break-Point and Mr Ollerton’s career in the armed forces.
 We even tested our limits!

 Lost happening in Class 1 this week.